Nexusoft/LLL-TAO/docs/how-to-api.md

 movements along a supply chain, along with reviewing the history of events associated with changes of custody.

-The Supply API can be found in repo path:
+The Supply API can be found in the following repo path:

 The list of commands can be found:
 [LLL-TAO/docs/API/SUPPLY.MD](API/SUPPLY.MD)